Art Walks CLT

 Dowell is often inspired by objects in nature or real life, but as an abstract artist she breaks down those elements into multi-faceted images.
 This mural is inspired by bridges, which symbolize connectivity.
 Beneath the lettering flows the strong structural elements of bridge building.
 The Eastway Drive and Central Avenue intersection is a busy one, and functions as a crossroads through, and a bridge that connects the surrounding communities.

-On wall in next to Open Door Studios
+On wall next to Open Door Studios

 Title: Open Door Studio Mural